We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 A CRM for agencies is specialized software designed to help companies providing client services, such as marketing and digital PR, manage their prospective and existing client relations.

-Here are some day-to-day activities agencies use CRM systems for:
+Here are some day-to-day activities for which agencies use CRM systems:

 • Contact management.
 Tracking and managing a portfolio of client accounts and their specific wants, needs and preferences.